clickpaddle/clickceler/README.md

 ### NoSQL Database Integration

-To ensure robust event persistence and enable seamless server restarts without data loss, we intend to integrate JollyClick with a **NoSQL database**.
+To ensure robust event persistence and enable seamless server restarts without data loss, we intend to integrate ClickCeler with a **NoSQL database**.
 This will allow us to:

 * Store all incoming and processed events reliably.
 * Reload events efficiently upon server restarts, maintaining the system's state.

 ### OCI Container Packaging

-For easier distribution, deployment, and portability, we will **package JollyClick within an Open Container Initiative (OCI) compliant container**.
+For easier distribution, deployment, and portability, we will **package ClickCeler within an Open Container Initiative (OCI) compliant container**.
 This will encapsulate all necessary dependencies, ensuring the application runs consistently across different environments.

 ### Kubernetes Deployment with ArgoCD

-Finally, to demonstrate modern deployment practices for event-driven systems, we plan to **deploy the JollyClick OCI image on a Kubernetes cluster using a GitOps tool like ArgoCD**.
+Finally, to demonstrate modern deployment practices for event-driven systems, we plan to **deploy the ClickCeler OCI image on a Kubernetes cluster using a GitOps tool like ArgoCD**.
 This will showcase:

 * Automated, declarative deployments.
 * Scalability and resilience within a container orchestration environment.